 Pretty little fur throw is from Hobby Lobby.

-Knowing I was keeping with my all white theme I selected a beautiful white subway tile with bevel edge from Sonoma tile for the shower and niche.
-I love the interest and detail it provides especially as I’ve carried the tile and around the windows and niche all the way to the ceiling.
-All grout in the bathroom is Bright White from Bostik.
+I kept with my all white theme in the house by selecting a beautiful white subway tile with bevel edge from Sonoma tile for the shower and niche.
+I love the interest and detail it provides especially as I’ve carried the tile all the way to the ceiling.
+The grout in the bathroom is Bright White from Bostik.
 I have found this to be the brightest white available and used it everywhere in my home… including the kitchen.

 I deliberately left the glass doors off from the shower area and instead chose to hang a clean white waffle shower curtain from PB..
 I hate the grime so often found in door slides.
 Plus, they cut off the room visually which is exactly what I didn’t want.